 You are more likely to have success if you build a workout plan and lifestyle around your likes rather than what you think you should like.
 You won’t keep up your exercise routine for long if it is something that you hate doing.

 Find something that puts a smile on your face.
-Something to make you want to get out of bed in the morning and get started with your exercise program.
+Find motivation in your exercise program.

 Decide on a Goal

 You need to decide on what your goals are.
 How much time do you have to invest in your workout?
 You do not need equipment.
 Body weight exercise is a good way to get fit at home without equipment.